Super-expanders and warped cones: Proof of the main results

+After this preparation we are ready to prove the implications relating \eqref{expansion inequality} with \eqref{inequality ultimate plus}, that is, the implications relating Poincar\'e inequalities for maps $G(t)\to X$ with those for maps $Y\to X$.
+This, together with the results of the previous section, completes the proof of \cref{main plus}.

-\begin{proof}[Expansion $\implies$ spectral gap] Since the family $(tY)\subseteq \cO_\Gamma Y$ is quasi-isometric to graphs $(G(t))_{t>0}$ by Lemma \ref{Rips-QI} and, by Lemma \ref{expansion-invariant}, being an expander is a quasi-isometry invariant among bounded degree graphs, we know that the family $(G(t))_t$ is an expander.
+\begin{proof}[Expansion $\implies$ spectral gap] Assume that $\cO_S Y$ is quasi-isometric to an expander with respect to $X$.
+Since by \cref{Rips-QI} the family $(tY)_{t>0} = \cO_S Y$ is quasi-isometric to graphs $(G(t))$ having bounded degrees, and by \cref{expansion-invariant} being an expander is a quasi-isometry invariant among bounded degree graphs, we know that the family $(G(t))$ is an expander.